 Much like Oya, festivals could reduce their waste by serving drinks in reusable cups.
-Glastonbury are encouraging this scheme by using reusable bottles, however reusable cups are yet to be introduced.
+Glastonbury is encouraging this scheme by using reusable bottles, however, reusable cups are yet to be introduced.
 In an ideal world, reusable cups would be designed entirely of recycled and recyclable material.
 However, collection and disassembly must be painless, and we need to communicate the importance of changing behaviour to combat wastefulness.

 Plastic Free Packaging

-Like Oya, festivals could remove plastic free packaging from all products sold at the festival.
-Removing the plastic from packaging will generate a massive impact in terms of waste reduction, but that is just the first step.
+Like Oya, festivals could remove plastic-free packaging from all products sold at the festival.
+Removing plastic from packaging will generate a massive impact in terms of waste reduction, but that is just the first step.
 To be sure packaging is sustainable, it could also be made 100% compostable.

 Yes, it is disappointing to see so much waste being left behind at festivals, but does it all have to be sent to landfill?
 A business in Liverpool, Million Stars Sustainable Events, manufacture their products using materials from left behind festival waste.
 Can other businesses use innovation as a tool to fight festival waste and use in their manufacturing process?
 It could have a positive for both their production costs and for the reduction of festival waste.

 Donation and Aftercare